 The City of Estevan provided a $2000 prize for a playwright who wrote the best script for a play based on Estevan's rum running history.
 Dr. Ron Mavor, Head of the Drama Department at the University of Saskatchewan agreed to judge the entries.
 He chose The Volstead Blues by Billy Morton.
 He then offered to have his senior students produce it for their spring tour.
 They would then perform in Estevan for the theatre.

 The next year the theatre was able to add a second production with the fortunate find of Ron Ror, a recently retired director/producer for CBC Television in Toronto.

 As time went on the Souris Valley Theatre progressed from outdoors, to a rented tent, and then to a tent purchased for the theatre by the Estevan branch of the Royal Canadian Legion.
 The new tent brought along a location change, to our current home at Woodlawn Regional Park.
 Our biggest step forward came when Ray Frehlick had our current theatre, Frehlick Hall, built for us.
-We were now bringing visitors from all comers of the province, including busloads from Manitoba, and many Americans.
+We were now bringing visitors from all corners of the province, including busloads from Manitoba, and many Americans.

 Since the construction of the hall we have continued to upgrade our facilities like our main office and concession, as well as our technical equipment, to make each theatre experience memorable and one of a kind

 Souris Valley Theatre is very thankful to our supporters.
 Without all the assistance of the City of Estevan and the Woodlawn Regional Park, we would not be able to provide live, professional summer theatre for Estevan and area.